Interview with Brian Hutson

 Description

 Brian Hutson was a child during the war.
 He remembers his father, who worked on building airfields and delivering air raid shelters.
-He remembers his childhood, sleeping in a shelter and listening to aircraft, air raids, blackouts, playing with friends, helping in the village and watching men train for combat.
-He was on the farm when it was attacked by an enemy aircraft, as well as times working with prisoners of war, who his mother treated fairly.
-Brian also recalls anti personnel bombs dropped on Grimsby and their devastation.
+He also recalls his childhood, sleeping in a shelter and listening to aircraft, air raids, blackouts, playing with friends, helping in the village and watching men train for combat.
+He was on the farm when it was attacked by an enemy aircraft, and remembers times working with prisoners of war, who his mother treated fairly.
+Brian also recalls anti-personnel bombs dropped on Grimsby and their devastation.

 Creator